Main Walk: 18 km† (11.2 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

-† Add 2¼ km (1.4 miles; 30 minutes) if finishing at Wateringbury station on the direct route.
+† Add 2¾ km (1.7 miles; 40 minutes) if continuing along the Medway Valley Walk to Wateringbury station.
 See Walk Options below.

 Explorers 136 & 148.
 Paddock Wood, map reference TQ670453, is in Kent, 8 km E of Tonbridge.